Elton John: 1981–1989: The Fox to Sleeping with the Past

-In 1985, John was one of the many performers at Live Aid, held at Wembley Stadium.
+In 1985 John was one of the many performers at Live Aid, held at Wembley Stadium.
 He played "Bennie and the Jets" and "Rocket Man"; then "Don't Go Breaking My Heart" with Kiki Dee for the first time since the Hammersmith Odeon on 24 December 1982; and introduced George Michael, still then of Wham!, to sing "Don't Let the Sun Go Down on Me".
 John also recorded material with Millie Jackson in 1985.
 Towards the end of the year, John released "Nikita" from the album Ice on Fire, which had a music video directed by Ken Russell.
 The song reached number three in the UK and number seven in the US.

 John's highest-charting single of the decade was a collaboration with Dionne Warwick, Gladys Knight and Stevie Wonder called "That's What Friends Are For".
-It reached number one in the US at the end of 1985; credited as Dionne and Friends, the song raised funds for HIV/AIDS research.

-In 1986, a live orchestral version of "Candle in the Wind" reached number six in the US.
-In the same year, he played piano on two tracks on the heavy metal band Saxon's album Rock the Nations.
+It reached number one in the US at the beginning of 1986; credited as Dionne and Friends, the song raised funds for HIV/AIDS research.
+In the same year, a live orchestral version of "Candle in the Wind" reached number six in the US.
+He also played piano on two tracks on the heavy metal band Saxon's album Rock the Nations.

-In 1987, John won a libel case against The Sun, which published false allegations that he had had sex with rent boys.
-In 1988, he performed five sold-out shows at Madison Square Garden in New York, giving him 26 for his career.
+In 1988 he performed five sold-out shows at Madison Square Garden in New York City, giving him 26 for his career.
 Netting over $20 million, 2,000 items of John's memorabilia were auctioned off at Sotheby's in London.
 He also released "I Don't Wanna Go On with You Like That" from the album Reg Strikes Back, the single reaching number two in the US in 1988.
 His albums continued to sell, but of those released in the latter half of the 1980s, only Reg Strikes Back (number 16, 1988) placed in the top 20 in the US.